Have we answered your question below? If not, please submit your question using the form below.

-There is no set age you are required to be before you can enrol into a Unilearn course.
+There is no set age limit to enrol into a Unilearn course.
 We accept enrolments for all ages.

-Once you have access to your online classroom in CourseSites you will be able to do the following:
+Once you have access to your online classroom (called ‘Connect’), you will be able to do the following:

-There are no scheduled times you can listen to and interact with your tutor online however you can always organise a time to Skype them.
-Outside of the online classroom your tutor can always be contacted by phone & email.
+There are no scheduled times you can listen to and interact with your tutor online however you can always organise a time to speak to them.
+Outside of the online classroom, your tutor can always be contacted by phone & email.

 Upon successful completion of a Unilearn course you receive a certificate and letter of achievement.
 It is your responsibility to get a JP’d copy of your certificate and submit this to your qualifying body for consideration.
 Also note, that while most universities recognise Unilearn as prerequisite courses it is a good idea to contact the university you want to study with before enrolling into a Unilearn foundation course.

 Unilearn courses can serve as one of two purposes for students applying for University.
-As a pre-requisite into a particular degree or as a refresher to brush up on knowledge & skills prior to application.
+As a prerequisite for a particular degree or as a refresher to brush up on knowledge & skills prior to application.

 All Unilearn courses are studied by correspondance and online delivery which means they can be studied at your own pace and at a time that suits and fits in with you.

 You can enrol and start at anytime that suits you and the deadlines you are wanting to meet.